Develop the Building, Principally of the Party, In Service of the Armed Struggle

 These experiences that the party has lived in recent years correspond to those of the international proletariat; thus, in the Chinese experience, the following accurate condensation should be taken into account: “Whether to persist in the internal struggle of the party or not is a principled difference between the line of Chairman Mao and the revisionist line in the building of the Party.”

-In general terms and from the perspective of the Party building in particular, we could divide our history into the following stages: first, the establishment of the Road of Mariátegui and the constitution of the Party; second, the search for the Road of Mariátegui and the Defense of the Party; third, the struggle to Resume the Road of Mariátegui and the Reconstitution of the Party.
+In general terms and from the perspective of the Party building in particular, we could divide our history into the following stages: first, the establishment of the Road of Mariátegui and the constitution of the Party; second, the search for the Road of Mariátegui and the Defense of the Party; third, the struggle to Retake the Road of Mariátegui and the Reconstitution of the Party.
 If we wanted to be more specific, highlighting the problems of Party building, we would specify the three stages as follows: Constitution, Defense, and Reconstitution.

 The constitution of the Communist Party in October 1928, the masterpiece of José Carlos Mariátegui, was a long and great struggle that concluded over three decades of combat by the Peruvian proletariat.
 The Constitution involved fighting against anarchosyndicalism and the machinations of emerging aprismo, and it was the triumph of the proletarian Party’s necessity in our country.